-Having a minimal impact on the environment is integral to our brand and we strive to do everything we can to ensure our practices and processes are as sustainable as possible.
+Having a minimal impact on the environment is integral to my brand and I strive to do everything I can to ensure my practices and processes are as sustainable as possible.
 Sustainability in fashion is a complicated issue, with both producer and consumer having a role to play in ensuring garments have a low impact on the environment throughout their life.
-Here we will be transparent in the ways in which we choose to minimise our impact on the environment.
+Here I will be transparent in the ways in which I choose to minimise the impact Collect Me has on the environment.

 The fabrics used to produce Collect Me clothing are classed as vintage, second-hand or remnant.
 This means that they are fabrics already in circulation, rather than being bought by the meter off the roll.
 Some fabrics are end of roll or remnant pieces from fabric stores - these are odd size pieces leftover from the roll, or slightly damaged or dirty pieces that cannot be sold as new.
 The majority of fabrics are sourced either from online sellers, markets or charity shops and are sold as unwanted/unused pieces coming out of storage or older vintage pieces.